Ordisoftware/Hebrew-Calendar/README.md

 **What's new in the latest version 9.x**

+- Added mouse hover effect in monthly view.
 - Added context menu for days in monthly view.
 - Added bookmarks to context menu in monthly view.
-- Added change active day by click in monthly view.
-- Added select day by double click in monthly view.
-- Added mouse hover effect in monthly view.
 - Added some options and colors for monthly view.
+- Added option to set active day by click in monthly view.
-- Added option to choose action for double-click in visual month.
+- Added option for double-click in visual month to set active or select.
-- Added some keyboard shortcuts to move and select in monthly view.
+- Added some keyboard shortcuts to change and select day in monthly view.
 - Added celebration verses board and command-line option.
-- Moved day of shabat selection to the generation tab in preferences form.
+- Moved day of shabat selection to the generation tab of the preferences form.
 - Improved web links menus to display those in the current language to the top.
 - The monthly view shows sun times instead of moon when using sun omer.
 - Some fixes and improvements.